thenexthub/Codira/docs/LibraryEvolution.rst

     "System Programming Interface".

   target
-    In this document, a collection of code in a single Swift module that is built together; a "compilation unit".
+    In this document, a collection of code in a single Codira module that is built together; a "compilation unit".
 Roughly equivalent to a target in Xcode.